KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Side bar
 ~~~~~~~~

-You can open the side bar by clicking on the icon positioned on the top right side of the page (:numref:`openthesidebar`).
-Side bar will be shown on the right side (:numref:`sidebar`).
+You can open the side bar by clicking on the icon positioned on the top right side of the page (see next figure).
+Side bar will be shown on the right side (see *Side bar* figure).

 .. _openthesidebar:
 .. figure:: media/image143.png